grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 Assert.True(usersAreEqual);
 ```

-Ok, so now we have made the translation, let's summarize it and see what is missing to make this code compile:
+Ok, so now that the literal translation is complete, let's put all the parts together and see what's missing to make this code compile:

 ```csharp
 [Fact] public void